joshbegley/nyt-latest/README.md

 `The justices blocked President Trump’s executive order that banned birthright citizenship for the children of undocumented immigrants and some temporary foreign visitors.`\
 https://www.nytimes.com/live/2026/06/30/us/supreme-court-birthright-citizenship

-**Read the Supreme Court Decision Banning Transgender Athletes From Women’s Sports**\
+**Read the Supreme Court Decision Upholding Bans on Transgender Athletes in Women’s Sports**\
 `The court upheld state laws in West Virginia and Idaho barring the participation of transgender female athletes from girls’ and women’s sports teams.`\
 https://www.nytimes.com/interactive/2026/06/30/us/scotus-trans.html